 - Student demonstrates a desire to work competitively in the community at the conclusion of the program.

 - Student agrees in writing to abide by all university and program rules.

-- Selection and Enrollment, in which the student and his/her family are offered an interview with the Selection Committee, consisting of the TOPS Program Manager, designee from Office of Disability Services (ODS) and members an interdisciplinary team.
+- Selection and Enrollment, in which the student and his/her family are offered an interview with the Selection Committee.
 Decisions will be made shortly after the interview.